vasiliseuc/arinsol/EMAIL_SETUP.md

 - Keep your App Password secure
 - The math captcha helps prevent spam submissions

-## Fallback
+## Important Notes

-If PHPMailer is not available, the system will use PHP's built-in `mail()` function, which is less reliable but will still work on most servers.
+**PHPMailer is REQUIRED for Gmail SMTP.** The PHP `mail()` function cannot authenticate with Gmail's SMTP server and will not work.
+If PHPMailer is not installed, the form will show an error message asking you to install it.

+The system will:
+- ✅ Use PHPMailer if available (recommended and required for Gmail)
+- ❌ Show an error if PHPMailer is not installed (emails will not send)